peakhunt/u-boot-mainline-s5p4418/README.md

 on the chip and furthermore information in the sheet is sometimes incorrect.
 To deal with this, I had to constantly refer to the so called BSP source code released by Nexcell in the old u-boot.

-To make things more complicated, there is no JTAG avaiable on nanopi2.
+To make matters worse, there is no JTAG avaiable on nanopi2.
+Hell yes it was fun to get to the first SPL debug output!

 ## Current status
 Currently